Menopause: Mechanism

 The menopausal transition, and postmenopause itself, is a natural change, not usually a disease state or a disorder.
 The main cause of this transition is the natural depletion and aging of the finite amount of oocytes (ovarian reserve).
 This process is sometimes accelerated by other conditions and is known to occur earlier after a wide range of gynecologic procedures such as hysterectomy (with and without ovariectomy), endometrial ablation and uterine artery embolisation.
 The depletion of the ovarian reserve causes an increase in circulating follicle-stimulating hormone (FSH) and luteinizing hormone (LH) levels because there are fewer oocytes and follicles responding to these hormones and producing estrogen.

 The transition has a variable degree of effects.

 The stages of the menopause transition have been classified according to a woman's reported bleeding pattern, supported by changes in the pituitary follicle-stimulating hormone (FSH) levels.

 In younger women, during a normal menstrual cycle the ovaries produce estradiol, testosterone and progesterone in a cyclical pattern under the control of FSH and luteinizing hormone (LH), which are both produced by the pituitary gland.
 During perimenopause (approaching menopause), estradiol levels and patterns of production remain relatively unchanged or may increase compared to young women, but the cycles become frequently shorter or irregular.
 The often observed increase in estrogen is presumed to be in response to elevated FSH levels that, in turn, is hypothesized to be caused by decreased feedback by inhibin.
 Similarly, decreased inhibin feedback after hysterectomy is hypothesized to contribute to increased ovarian stimulation and earlier menopause.

 The menopausal transition is characterized by marked, and often dramatic, variations in FSH and estradiol levels.
 Because of this, measurements of these hormones are not considered to be reliable guides to a woman's exact menopausal status.

 Menopause occurs because of the sharp decrease of estradiol and progesterone production by the ovaries.
 After menopause, estrogen continues to be produced mostly by aromatase in fat tissues and is produced in small amounts in many other tissues such as ovaries, bone, blood vessels, and the brain where it acts locally.
 The substantial fall in circulating estradiol levels at menopause impacts many tissues, from brain to skin.

 In contrast to the sudden fall in estradiol during menopause, the levels of total and free testosterone, as well as dehydroepiandrosterone sulfate (DHEAS) and androstenedione appear to decline more or less steadily with age.
 An effect of natural menopause on circulating androgen levels has not been observed.
 Thus specific tissue effects of natural menopause cannot be attributed to loss of androgenic hormone production.

 Hot flashes and other vasomotor and body symptoms accompanying the menopausal transition are associated with estrogen insufficiency and changes that occur in the brain, primarily the hypothalamus and involve complex interplay between the neurotransmitters kisspeptin, neurokinin B, and dynorphin, which are found in KNDy neurons in the infundibular nucleus.

-Long-term effects of menopause may include osteoporosis, vaginal atrophy as well as changed metabolic profile resulting in increased cardiac and metabolic disease (diabetes) risks.